Jun Azumi: DPJ (2012-2016)

 After the 2012 election, he left the post of acting Secretary-General.
 He was appointed to become the head of Miyagi's Democratic Party of Japan Federation, and was in charge of assisting incumbent Councillor Tomiko Okazaki in defending her seat during the 2013 Japanese House of Councillors election.
 Ultimately, however, the strong headwinds against the DPJ led to Okazaki coming third in the prefecture, behind the victorious LDP candidate Jiro Aichi and Your Party candidate Masamune Wada.
 Okazaki had held the seat since 1997.

 In September 2013 when DPJ President Banri Kaieda shuffled leadership, Azumi was appointed as the head of the Democratic Party's Great East Japan Earthquake Recovery and Reconstruction Promotion Headquarters.

-At the 185th Diet session convened on October 15th, 2013, he was appointed as the Special Committee Chairman on Okinawa and Northern Territories Issues.
+At the 185th Diet session convened on October 15, 2013, he was appointed as the Special Committee Chairman on Okinawa and Northern Territories Issues.
 In 2014, he was appointed as the Deputy Chair of the Democratic Party's Diet Affairs Committee.

 During the 2014 election, Miyo Okubo, who he had defeated but was revived in 2012, was unable to gain the LDP endorsement to run in Miyagi's 5th again.
 Instead.
 Shigeaki Katsunuma, who had previously been placed solely on the Hokkaido PR block, was selected to run in the district against Azumi.
 The DPJ suffered a heavy loss again with only minor gains, but Azumi was elected by a margin over 25% again.
-However, for similar reasons that Okubo was revived for in 2012, the extremely small amount of districts the DPJ won in Tohoku meant that even with the wide margin of Azumi's victory Katsunuma was revived and given a seat on the Tohoku PR block.
+However, for similar reasons that Okubo was revived for in 2012, the extremely small number of districts the DPJ won in Tohoku meant that even with the wide margin of Azumi's victory Katsunuma was revived and given a seat on the Tohoku PR block.

 In the 2015 DPJ election, he was listed as a recommender for Katsuya Okada.
 He remained Deputy Chair of the DPJ Diet Affairs Committee after Okada won.